MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/layers/animatedtilelayer-events.md

 ---
 title: "AnimatedTileLayer Events | Microsoft Docs"
-description: Provides a code example that shows how to use the onFrameLoaded event to update a message about the currently displayed tile layer. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Example code demonstrating how to uses the onFrameLoaded event of the AnimatedTileLayer class to update a message about the currently display tile layer in the animation. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""